A discussion on Twitter has some Brits admitting that a multiracial television advert has turned them into racists.

 Television and film can shape our perception of the world whether we realise it or not.
 These forms of media can have a huge impact on how we see ourselves and others and it’s important that people get to see a real reflection of the world around them.

 Thanks to the internet, I’ve learned that whilst the US has many faults they are far ahead of the UK when it comes to representation in TV media.
-Whilst the BBC has struggled with diversity in its programming and staff, American’s have long enjoyed TV shows like The Fresh Prince of Belle Air, Moesha, Keenan and Kel, Being Mary Jane, Scandal and so many more.
+Whilst the BBC has struggled with diversity in its programming and staff, and Channel 4 vows to give Black talent a voice, Americans have long enjoyed TV shows like The Fresh Prince of Belle Air, Moesha, Keenan and Kel, Being Mary Jane, Scandal and so many more.

 Only in the UK can people openly admit to becoming racist because a TV advert features a black or multiracial family.
 As if we don’t exist in the real world.
 This question was asked on Twitter: